jhale/scientific-python/README.md

 will be assessed on the basis of code clarity as discussed in Session 2 of the course.
 I expect that most students will receive a good mark on the condition that they submit a clear, correct and complete piece of coursework.

+#### Attendance policy

+This is a practical course and attendance is mandatory.
+A maximum of 2 TUs can be missed across the semester.
+Further TUs missed will require a meeting with the instructor and study programme director.

+#### Retake policy

+There is no retake possible - register for the course again at the next available semester.

 ### Acknowledgements